DepthFocus: Controllable Depth Estimation for See-Through Scenes

 Depth in the real world is rarely singular.
 Transmissive materials create layered ambiguities that confound conventional perception systems.
-Existing models remain passive, attempting to estimate static depth maps anchored to the nearest surface, while humans actively shift focus to perceive a desired depth.
-We introduce DepthFocus, a steerable Vision Transformer that redefines stereo depth estimation as intent-driven control.
-Conditioned on a scalar depth preference, the model dynamically adapts its computation to focus on the intended depth, enabling selective perception within complex scenes.
-The training primarily leverages our newly constructed 500k multi-layered synthetic dataset, designed to capture diverse see-through effects.
-DepthFocus not only achieves state-of-the-art performance on conventional single-depth benchmarks like BOOSTER, a dataset notably rich in transparent and reflective objects, but also quantitatively demonstrates intent-aligned estimation on our newly proposed real and synthetic multi-depth datasets.
-Moreover, it exhibits strong generalization capabilities on unseen see-through scenes, underscoring its robustness as a significant step toward active and human-like 3D perception.
+Existing models remain passive; conventional approaches typically estimate static depth maps anchored to the nearest surface, and even recent multi-head extensions suffer from a representational bottleneck due to fixed feature representations.
+This stands in contrast to human vision, which actively shifts focus to perceive a desired depth.
+We introduce \textbf{DepthFocus}, a steerable Vision Transformer that redefines stereo depth estimation as condition-aware control.
+Instead of extracting fixed features, our model dynamically modulates its computation based on a physical reference depth, integrating dual conditional mechanisms to selectively perceive geometry aligned with the desired focus.
+Leveraging a newly curated large-scale synthetic dataset, \textbf{DepthFocus} achieves state-of-the-art results across all evaluated benchmarks, including both standard single-layer and complex multi-layered scenarios.
+While maintaining high precision in opaque regions, our approach effectively resolves depth ambiguities in transparent and reflective scenes by selectively reconstructing geometry at a target distance.
+This capability enables robust, intent-driven perception that significantly outperforms existing multi-layer methods, marking a substantial step toward active 3D perception. \textbf{Project page}: \href{https://junhong-3dv.github.io/depthfocus-project/}{\textbf{this https URL}}.